PILOT: Virtual Career Coach

 Post Assessment Experience Product

-After several months of hard work, I couldn’t be more excited with our last UXDI project, and also with my amazing team, which would be composed by David Delgado and Brian Davis.
-The client would be an innovative startup based in New York City called PILOT.
+This time, I couldn’t be more excited about our new project, and also with my amazing team, which would be composed by David Delgado and Brian Davis.
+The client is an innovative startup based in New York City called PILOT.

 Important note: Due to my NDA with PILOT this post only reflects high level content only.